 Many transplant centers offer temporary housing nearby for patients and their families to make the frequent visits easier.

 A lung transplant can take away breathlessness and make possible an active lifestyle that can last for years.
 For many people, a lung transplant is nothing less than lifesaving.

 After recovering from lung transplant surgery, more than 80% of people say they have no limitations on their physical activity.
 Among people surviving five years or more, up to 40% continue to work at least part-time.

 However, eventual complications after a lung transplant are inevitable.
-The immune system’s rejection of the new lungs can be slowed, but not stopped entirely.
+The immune system’s rejection of the donor lungs can be slowed, but not stopped entirely.
 Also, the necessary powerful immune-suppressing drugs have unavoidable side effects, including diabetes, kidney damage, and vulnerability to infections.

 Still, more than 80% of people survive at least one year after lung transplant.
 After three years, between 55% and 70% of those receiving lung transplants are alive.
 Age at the time of transplant is the most important factor influencing lung transplant survival.